weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 * Auto Scaling Groups are required for ECS to work with Weave.
 If you create individual instances, they won't work be able to see each other due to how Weave finds peers in ECS.

-## For the advanced user: Build your own Weave ECS AMI
+## For the Advanced User: Build Your Own Weave ECS AMI

 Clone the guides repository if you haven't done so yet and go to the `packer`